Core Ultra 5 135H vs Ryzen 7 3700X

 So, is Ryzen 7 3700X better than Core Ultra 5 135H?

 Yes.
-Ryzen 7 3700X is the better overall CPU here.
-You are getting a 7.4% average FPS lead across 50 shared CPU game tests in our data and 1.4% better PassMark, which makes it the stronger all-around choice.
+Ryzen 7 3700X is the better all-around CPU here.
+It gives you a 7.4% average FPS lead across 50 shared CPU game tests in our data and 1.4% better PassMark, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, Ryzen 7 3700X is the better pick here.
+If gaming is the priority, Ryzen 7 3700X is the better pick.
 According to our tests, it delivers 7.4% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen 7 3700X is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen 7 3700X is the stronger fit.
 You are getting 1.4% better PassMark, backed by 8 cores and 16 threads.
-It also carries the larger cache pool with 77.8% larger total L3 cache (32 MB vs 18 MB).
+It also has the larger cache pool with 77.8% larger total L3 cache (32 MB vs 18 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen 7 3700X is the smarter buy today.
-Ryzen 7 3700X is at an unclear MSRP at $329 MSRP versus unclear MSRP, and it gives you a 7.4% average FPS lead across 50 shared CPU game tests in our data.
-It is also 100.0% better value on MSRP (68.2 vs 0.0 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Ryzen 7 3700X is the better buy right now.
+Ryzen 7 3700X comes in at an unclear MSRP at $329 MSRP versus unclear MSRP, and it still gives you a 7.4% average FPS lead across 50 shared CPU game tests in our data.
+It is also 100.0% better value on MSRP (68.2 vs 0.0 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?